denisfilea/StuxxTools/README.md

 to convert and let our app do the magic.
 In a few seconds your file will be converted and you can grab it from the app folder.
 You can convert from PDF to a Word Document or the other way around.
 The same goes with our audio, video, image format converter.
-Just select which format you want to convert from and to, drag your file into the app and it will be ready in seconds.
+Just select which format you want to convert from and to, upload your file, and click on the "Convert" button.
+After this, you have a button to open the file location directly.

 ## Project schedule